At Fillmore East: Background

-In the interim, Idlewild South had yet to achieve strong commercial success, but the band's popularity and reputation began to increase due to their live performances.
+Mirroring the band's initial 1969 release, The Allman Brothers Band, Idlewild South failed to achieve strong commercial success, though the band's popularity and reputation began to increase due to their live performances.
 The band played continuously in 1970, performing over 300 dates on the road traveling in a Ford Econoline van and later, a Winnebago, nicknamed the Wind Bag.
 During this time, the group began struggling with drug addictions.
-Everyone in the group, with the exception of the brothers, was also struggling to make a living (vocalist Gregg Allman received more money from royalty payments and Duane more from session work).
-In one incident, tour manager Twiggs Lyndon stabbed and killed a promoter for not paying the band; he later claimed temporary insanity.
+With the exception of the brothers, everyone in the group was barely making a living.
+Vocalist Gregg Allman received additional money from songwriter royalty payments and Duane from session work, but conditions on the road were difficult for everyone.
+In a dispute over withheld band pay, tour manager Twiggs Lyndon stabbed and killed a promoter.
 Their fortunes began to change over the course of 1971, where the band's average earnings doubled.